Successful travel tricks of the trade

 As I have traveled, I have gathered a list of travel tips that I believe are keys to my travel success.
 Family and friends often ask how I make travel seem so effortless.
 It isn’t effortless, but it is stress-free for the most part.
 If you take control of the aspects you can and stick to those lessons, you can start with a considerable advantage.

-I hope you will find these travel tips to be as invaluable as they have been for me.
-As a result, your next travel adventure will be the success you deserve!!
+I hope you will find these travel tips as invaluable as they have been for me.
+You deserve to be successful on your next travel adventure!

 Dressing down

 As I believe is the case for most people, I like to look my best in every situation.
-I feel it boosts your confidence, but from travel, perspective can end up holding you back.
-It’s great to prepare for any circumstance, such as bringing gloves, a hat, or a thin rain jacket, but too many other unnecessary clothing items can weigh you down when traveling and become more of a burden than a benefit.
+I feel it boosts your confidence, but from a travel perspective, it can end up holding you back.
+It’s great to prepare for any circumstance, such as bringing gloves, a hat, or a thin rain jacket.
+However, too many other unnecessary clothing items can weigh you down when traveling and become more of a burden than a benefit.

 Dress Down Travel Tip #1

 When traveling, bringing some jewelry and accessories is fine, but why wear them through the airport?
-I went through security on one trip, and I was in the Pre TSA line, and there was a long delay.
+Once, while I was going through security in the Pre TSA line, and there was a long delay.
 Not for something I did.
 A woman in front of me had to go through the metal detector about four separate times.
 On the first attempt, she had to remove a jingly metal belt.
-Then some bracelets and a watch and so on.
-I do not even know how many large earrings she had.
+Then, there were some bracelets, a watch, earrings and so on.
+I could not count how many large earrings she had.

 If you must wear jewelry, at least go minimal and not put on every piece you own.
 There were some unhappy customers behind her, including me.
 No one at the airport cares how spruced up you are, and I am not at the airport to pick out a date.
 I have a flight to catch, and that is my sole goal.

-That brings me to one thing people overlook, belts.
-If your pants fit correctly like mine and only wear a belt to accessorize or carry things on it, don’t wear it.
-Pack it in your carry-on.
-It can save you time going through security, even in the Pre-TSA line.
+That brings me to one thing people overlook: belts.
+If your pants fit correctly like mine and you only wear a belt to accessorize or carry things on it, don’t wear it.
+Pack it in your carry-on with your jewelry until you are fully through security.
+It can save you time going through security, even in the pre-TSA line.
 I have had to take mine off before because of a big buckle.
 I knew better, but it looked so cool.

 Dressing Down Travel Tip #2

-If you read my first tip on this subject, you know not to wear a bunch of jewelry because it can slow you down in security.
-There are many other reasons also.
+If you read my first tip on this subject, you know not to wear a lot of jewelry because it can slow you down in security.
+There are many other reasons, too.

-The more expensive jewelry you wear, the more you stand out from thieves.
+The more expensive jewelry you wear, the more you stand out to thieves.
 More jewelry makes it seem you have more money.
-A pickpocket will not skip a chance to grab a wallet, open a bag or snatch a bracelet right off your wrist.
+A pickpocket will not skip a chance to grab a wallet, open a bag, or snatch a bracelet off your wrist.
 They could hold you up if you have a large diamond ring on.
-They pick their targets for many reasons, where they expect the biggest take.
+They pick their targets for many reasons, so don’t be an easy target.

 Dress Down Travel Tip #3

-There are two big things when picking out what to wear.
-They have to be comfortable and blend in with the locals.
+There are two big things to consider when picking out what to wear: They have to be comfortable and blend in with the locals.
 Loose-fitting, soft clothes are always nice.
 Have some comfortable slip-on shoes (laceless if possible).
 I love my leather loafers from the Walking Company.
-Slip-on and off with ease at security and on the plane.
+They slip on and off with ease at security and on the plane.
 Also, they get me through some long walking days.

 Did you know the US State Department provides travel advisories?
 Check out the current advisories before planning a trip.